 - Don't drink and drive.
 Don't drive while intoxicated or under the influence of drugs.
 Don't ride with a driver who's been drinking.

-In the emergency room, a doctor may be able to rule out a spinal cord injury by careful inspection and examination, testing for sensory function and movement, and by asking some questions about the accident.
+In the emergency room, a doctor may be able to rule out a spinal cord injury by examination, testing for sensory function and movement, and by asking some questions about the accident.

 But if the injured person complains of neck pain, isn't fully awake, or has obvious signs of weakness or neurological injury, emergency diagnostic tests may be needed.

 - X-rays.
-Medical personnel typically order these tests on people who are suspected of having a spinal cord injury after trauma.
 X-rays can reveal vertebral (spinal column) problems, tumors, fractures or degenerative changes in the spine.

-- Computerized tomography (CT) scan.
-A CT scan may provide a better look at abnormalities seen on an X-ray.
+- CT scan.
+A CT scan can provide a clearer image of abnormalities seen on X-ray.
 This scan uses computers to form a series of cross-sectional images that can define bone, disk and other problems.

-- Magnetic resonance imaging (MRI).
+- MRI.
 MRI uses a strong magnetic field and radio waves to produce computer-generated images.
-This test is very helpful for looking at the spinal cord and identifying herniated disks, blood clots or other masses that may be compressing the spinal cord.
+This test is helpful for looking at the spinal cord and identifying herniated disks, blood clots or other masses that might compress the spinal cord.

 In the meantime, spinal cord injury treatment focuses on preventing further injury and empowering people with a spinal cord injury to return to an active and productive life.

-Urgent medical attention is critical to minimize the effects of any head or neck trauma.
-Therefore, treatment for a spinal cord injury often begins at the scene of the accident.
+Urgent medical attention is critical to minimize the effects of head or neck trauma.
+Therefore, treatment for a spinal cord injury often begins at the accident scene.

-Emergency personnel typically immobilize the spine as gently and quickly as possible using a rigid neck collar and a rigid carrying board, which they'll use to transport you to the hospital.
+Emergency personnel typically immobilize the spine as gently and quickly as possible using a rigid neck collar and a rigid carrying board, which they use during transport to the hospital.